Best of Brazil | Brazil

 Taking my life in my hands, I climbed the precarious spiral staircase to the fourth floor.
 There, light flooded in from a window, and I was drawn to a handrail.
 There I stood–as perhaps some 18th century cotton baron had stood–and caught my breath at the spectacular view presented to me.
 The entire Reviver (or Praia Grande) historical district was laid out before my eyes.

-The Reviver district, from the fourth floor of the music conservatory.
+The Reviver district, from the fourth floor of the Music Conservatory.

 In the background I could hear music students singing lines from an opera, interrupted at various intervals by their Italian professors.
 With little effort I could place myself in the São Luís of yesteryear.